GST/HST Information for Charities

 Who charges the GST/HST?

-Generally, GST/HST registrants have to collect the GST/HST on all taxable (other than zero-rated) supplies of property and services they provide to their customers.
+Generally, GST/HST registrants have to charge and collect the GST/HST on all taxable (other than zero-rated) supplies of property and services they provide to their customers.
 However, there are some exceptions for taxable sales of real property.
 For more information, see Real property.

 How does the GST/HST work for charities that are GST/HST registrants?